totten/yass/README.txt

    array).
  * For YASS_DataStore_GenericSQL, the "entityType" has no special meaning, and the "data" is stored in serialize()d format within a SQL TEXT/CLOB field.
- * For YASS_DataStore_ARMS, the "entityType" maps to a SQL table, and the "data" maps (generally speaking) to a single record in the SQL table.
+ * For YASS_DataStore_CiviCRM, the "entityType" maps to a SQL table, and the "data" maps (generally speaking) to a single record in the SQL table.
  * For YASS_DataStore_Proxy, the data is passed to a remote YASS system via arms_interlink.